ehauser-mind/PICNIC/paper.md

-PICNIC (Pipeline Initializing Container for Neuro-Imaging Computations) is an open-source Python-based coding library that includes modular wrappers for most standard preprocessing steps for quantification of PET brain imaging data.
+PICNIC (Pipeline Initializing Container for Neuro-Imaging Computations) is an open-source Python-based coding library that includes modular wrappers for most standard preprocessing steps for quantification of (Positron Emission Tomography) PET brain imaging data.
 PICNIC uniquely allows full, transparent modular control over the selection of strategy/software package and associated parameters for each preprocessing step throughout the pipeline.
 Therefore, the user is provided with the flexibility to